-The company's shareholders' meeting held on 23 April 2021 passed a resolution to amend the company's articles of association.
-After the amendment, the surplus distribution can be made after the end of each semi-annual financial year.
-If the surplus distribution is paid in cash, the board of directors will resolve it and report to the shareholders' meeting.
-The revised articles of association stipulate that the company shall estimate and retain taxable contributions, make up for losses in accordance with the law, estimate retention of employee remuneration and directors' remuneration, and reserve 10% of the statutory surplus when surplus is distributed every half of the fiscal year.
+The revised Articles of Incorporation that the company shall estimate and retain taxable contributions, make up for losses in accordance with the law, estimate retention of employee remuneration and directors' remuneration, and reserve 10% of the statutory surplus when surplus is distributed every half of the fiscal year.
 Reserve; but when the statutory surplus reserve has reached the total paid-in capital of the company, this is not the case.
 If necessary, the special surplus reserve will be drawn or converted according to law.
 If there is surplus, the cumulative undistributed surplus of the first half of the fiscal year will be the shareholder Dividends shall be distributed by the board of directors and shall be resolved by the board of directors when they are distributed in cash; if new shares are to be issued, they shall be submitted to the shareholders meeting for distribution after a resolution.